iot-lnu/iotlab-pilotcase-sensiot/README.md

 # Purpose

-The objective of this pilot case is to determine, in near real-time, the number of meals served in the school cafeteria.
+The objective of this pilot case is to determine, in near real-time, the number of meals served in the school.
 Since each tray includes a fixed number of glasses (30), tracking the circulation of these trays provides an efficient way to calculate usage without manual counting.
-Data on how many trays are in use can be sent to a central server, aiding in resource planning and helping the cafeteria staff monitor daily volume and trends more accurately.
+Data on how many trays are in use can be sent to a central server, aiding in resource planning and helping the staff monitor daily volume and trends more accurately.

 ---